CUTR-at-USF/gtfs-realtime-validator/RULES.md

 ### E022 - trip `stop_time_update` times are not increasing

-Sequential `stop_time_update` arrival/departure times should increase - they should never be the same or decrease between two sequential stops.
+Sequential `stop_time_update` arrival/departure times should always increase - they should never be the same or decrease between two sequential stops.
 Within the same `stop_time_update`, arrival and departures times can be the same, or the departure time can be later than the arrival time - the departure time should never come before the arrival time.

 <a name="E023"/>